OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/excel-add-ins-reference-overview.md

 As we design and develop new APIs for Excel add-ins, we'll make them available for your feedback on our [Open API specifications](../openspec.md) page.
 Find out what new features are in the pipeline for the Excel JavaScript APIs, and provide your input on our design specifications.

+## Excel JavaScript API reference

+For detailed information about Excel JavaScript API, see the [Excel JavaScript API reference documentation](../../api/excel).

 ## Additional resources

 - [Excel add-ins overview](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-overview)